Doodi1/DoodiTabs/README.md

 # DoodiTabs
 Tabs with jQuery

-1- Create you tabs buttons or links list
+1- Create you tabs buttons or links list, --GIVE YOUR "CUSTOM-CLASS-LIST" TO DIV OF LIST--
 <!-- START TABS LINK BUTTONS LIST -->
 <div class="list-items">
 <ul>